 973-701-7625

-Get your lil’ climbers out of the house and keep their minds and bodies moving with top-rope climbing, games and other activities which will help them boost their confidence and increase their strength.
+Get your lil’ climbers out of the house and keep their minds and bodies moving with two hours of top-rope climbing, games and other activities that will help them boost their confidence and increase their strength.
 With multiple rock walls to scale, this camp is ideal for first-timers or experienced climbers.
 They can race to the top and maybe even try their hand at balancing on a slack line.

 HealthBarn USA